 • Refinancing

-You can also compare PSLF to non-PSLF forgiveness options to review how loan terms like monthly payment amount, repayment term length, interest rate, and state of residence will result in the long term.
+You can also compare PSLF with non-PSLF forgiveness options to see how factors like monthly payments, repayment terms, interest rates, and state of residence affect your total repayment.

 You know what you're paying now, but you'd probably like to know what you could be paying in five years too.
-You'd also like a calculation to know if you should refinance your student loan debt.
+You'd also like to calculate if you should refinance your student loan debt and compare tradeoffs for federal loans.

 Pretend you're a resident physician making $60,000 for the next four years.
 You'll finish your residency in July 2024.
 For half the year, you'd make a resident income of $60,000, but the other half the year, you'd make an attending income of $200,000.
 Hence, you'd make $130,000 for this “in-between” year.